Randy Gurley: Background

-Randy Gurley was an artist who had the good fortune to be recognized within the music industry before she had a hit on the charts.
-ABC's actions with her were something of an exception to the trend that they were following by not signing acts that they felt could not develop into a substantial album selling artist.
-They would normally establish an artist with a single first.
-Jim Foglesong who was ABC's president in Nashville felt that Gurley had a unique talent that could go far.
-Making an exception with her, they released an album and a single almost at the same time.
+Randy Gurley was recognized within the music industry before she had a hit on the charts.
+ABC's decision to sign with Gurley deviated from their normal trend of refusing to sign artists without a single.
+Jim Foglesong, who was ABC's president in Nashville, felt that Gurley had a unique talent that could go far.
+With this recognition, Gurley released an album and a single almost at the same time.

 She was born circa 1963 in Salem, Massachusetts, and grew up in Maine and California.
 She was singing from the age of sixteen.
 She apparently was on the verge of giving up singing.
 However, she borrowed money and headed to Dallas to stay with a friend and try to get her career going.
 It was there that she came into contact with a young public relations specialist called David Van Cronkhite.
 He is the man who was credited with discovering her.
 It was Cronkhite who took her to see veteran producer Owen Bradley and have him interested in producing her as an artist.
 He then took her to Tulsa where she met Jim Halsey to get him interested in handling her career.

 Gurley's hits include "True Love Ways" in 1977 and "Don't Treat Me Like a Stranger" and "If I Ever", both in 1979.
 She was a Cash Box Country Album place Winner (New Female Vocalists section) in 1978 and a Country Music Magazine Bullet Award runner up the following year.

-She was on the ABC Nashville roster that also included Tom Bresh, Roy Clark, John Conlee, Narvel Felts, Freddy Fender, Barbara Mandrell, The Oak Ridge Boys and Tommy Overstreet etc. She was also a touring support act for The Oak Ridge Boys.
+She was on the ABC Nashville roster that also included Thom Bresh, Roy Clark, John Conlee, Narvel Felts, Freddy Fender, Barbara Mandrell, The Oak Ridge Boys and Tommy Overstreet etc. She was also a touring support act for The Oak Ridge Boys.
 She had also hired Vickie Carrico as her backing singer.

 As of July 1977, Randy Gurley was being managed by DVC, Inc. headed by David Van Cronkhite.